the-colony/rsrf/README.md

 Required.
 Price of each unit of the purchased product.

 ### totalAmount
 Required.
-Total amount paid
+Total amount paid.

 ### productCode
 Optional.
 Product number (UPC) of the purchased product.

 ### discountPercentage
 Optional.
 Discount percentage, if applicable.
-Formatted as a decimal (0.10 for 10%) Only one of discountAmount or discountPercentage can be specified.
+Formatted as a decimal (0.10 for 10%).
+Only one of discountAmount or discountPercentage can be specified.

 ### discountAmount